marios-zindilis/zindilis.com/books/index.md

 Books
 =====

 I hoard books.
 Some day there might be a catalogue of them here.
+Until them, you can help me accumulate dead trees by checking [my books wishlist](/about/books-wishlist.html)